2013 BMW X5 Interior

 The 2013 BMW X5's list of standard features includes push-button ignition, rain-sensing windshield wipers and a 10-speaker audio system with a USB jack.
 Available features include rear- and sideview cameras, a head-up display, a rear-seat entertainment system and soft-close automatic doors.

-Many of the BMW X5's competitors offer more standard features and easier-to-use navigation controls, though complicated infotainment systems are becoming more common to the luxury crossover class.
-Reviewers say that BMW's iDrive infotainment controls remain complicated and require a lot of time to learn and use, so that simple tasks sometimes mean you have to look at the system and away from the road.
+Many of the BMW X5's competitors offer more standard features and easier-to-use navigation controls, though complicated infotainment systems are becoming more common to the luxury crossover class, according to auto writers.
+Reviewers say that BMW's iDrive infotainment controls remain complicated and require a lot of time to learn and use, so you may have to look at the system and away from the road to change simple settings.
 Additionally, features like rear parking sensors, a power liftgate and a universal garage door opener cost extra on the BMW X5, while many other luxury crossovers include these as standard.
 Plus, buyers who want high-tech optional features like a head-up display and adaptive cruise control won't be able to add them to the base X5 xDrive35i.
 Instead, they'll have to first choose a more expensive trim like the xDrive35i Premium or the xDrive50i, and then check off the options boxes.

 - "Frequently used audio and climate controls are thankfully separate from the iDrive system, but those adjustments governed by iDrive require a long look from the road.
 The optional navigation system demands frustrating interaction with complex controls and cryptic markings." -- Consumer Guide

 - "As with most BMWs, the X5's interior layout is elegantly austere, with solid construction and high-quality materials." -- Edmunds

 - "All X5 models enjoy a generous level of standard equipment." -- Kelley Blue Book